SalmaM5/project-Spaceman/README.md

 **My project Name is SpaceMan Game**

-- the user must guess the correct word before the hangman picture completed , only 6 incoreect choices are given to the user , i chosed this game becouse its required a lot of thinking and
+- the user must guess the correct word before the hangman picture completed , only 6 incoreect choices are given to the user , i chosed this game becouse its required a lot of thinking .